Cajun music: Fais do-dos (Cajun dance halls - 1946-1960)

 In Cajun Louisiana, public dancehalls are known as fais do-dos.
 This expression may have evolved from a practice of bringing children to dance halls to lull them to sleep.
 In French, fais do-do means "go to sleep".
 This style originated in the post-war era of the late 1940s and continues to the present-day in small town dancehalls.
 During this early period, bands changed from performing at house dances to large halls.

 Fais do-do near Crowley, Louisiana in 1938.

 Fais do-do music is similar to the traditional Cajun music of house dances, with added accompaniment such as the bass guitar, drum kit, steel guitar, and rhythm guitar, electric or acoustic.
 The same abrupt, staccato feel can also be felt.
 The implementation of electrical amplification allowed instruments to cut through the noise of the crowd and be heard throughout the dance hall.
 Electrification of the dance venues also allowed the fiddle to be played in a smoother style and alternate leads with the accordion.
 The steel guitar also adds remarks.
 Typically in dancehall Cajun performances the melody is played by the accordion followed by a bridge, a vocal verse, leading lines by the steel guitar, fiddle, and accordion followed finally by a bridge.
 This is followed by the next vocal verse, and so on.
 Lawrence Walker, Aldus Roger, Nathan Abshire, Iry LeJeune, Al Berard, and Sidney Brown are examples of this musical period.
 The characteristics of dancehall Cajun can be seen in current artists such as Jesse Légé and The Basin Brothers Band.

-Cajun "renaissance"(1970s - )
+Cajun "renaissance" (1970s-present)

 Drawing on elements of the earlier traditional, Texas swing, and dancehall periods, the Cajun "renaissance" also incorporates more modern elements of folk, blues, jazz and swamp pop, and bluegrass styles.
 The fiddle players relax, involving a more legato feel to the solos.
 The quick fiddle action and double stops are missing, replaced by dominant blues chords and jazz slides.

 Pioneers such as BeauSoleil with Michael Doucet, Zachary Richard, Jambalaya Cajun Band, Bruce Daigrepont, and others broke new ground, while other musicians such as Eddie LeJeune, Irvin LeJeune, Homer LeJeune, the Pine Leaf Boys, and others brought energy to older, more traditional forms.

 In 1964, Gladius Thibodeaux, Louis "Vinesse" Lejeune, and Dewey Balfa represented Louisiana at the Newport Folk Festival in Rhode Island.
 Their concert was a success and this was a turning point in the awareness of Cajun music at a national level.